zwcloud/MonoWasm/README.md

-# mono_wasm_libs
+# MonoWasm

-binary (dll and wasm) files that needed by a mono-wasm based application
+Contains essential binary (dll and wasm) files that needed by a mono-wasm based application.

+Used by the WebTemplate project in [ImGui](https://github.com/zwcloud/ImGui).